-The first concluded services agreement under a FTA between ASEAN and a Dialogue Partner is the Agreement on Trade in Services of the Framework Agreement on Comprehensive Economic Co-operation between ASEAN and the People's Republic of China (http://www.asean.org/19346.htm), signed on 17 January 2007 in Cebu, the Philippines.
-The market access commitments of the Parties to this Agreement are contained in the First Package of Specific Schedule of Commitments (http://www.asean.org/19330.htm) attached to the Agreement.
+The first concluded services agreement under an FTA between ASEAN and a Dialogue Partner is the Agreement on Trade in Services of the Framework Agreement on Comprehensive Economic Co-operation between ASEAN and the People's Republic of China45, signed by AEM and Minister of Commerce of China on 17 January 2007 in Cebu, the Philippines.
+The market access commitments of the Parties to this Agreement are contained in the First Package of Specific Schedule of Commitments attached to the Agreement.46 The second package of commitments under this FTA had been subsequently concluded and signed by the Ministers on 16 November 2011 in Bali, Indonesia.47

-This was then followed by the conclusion and signing of the Agreement on Trade in Services under the Framework Agreement on Comprehensive Economic Cooperation among the Governments of the Member Countries of ASEAN and the Republic of Korea (http://www.asean.org/21111.pdf) on 21 November 2007 in Singapore.
-The schedules of specific commitments for the first package of commitments are annexed to this Agreement (http://www.asean.org/21236.htm).
+This was then followed by the conclusion and signing of the Agreement on Trade in Services under the Framework Agreement on Comprehensive Economic Cooperation among the Governments of the Member Countries of ASEAN and the Republic of Korea48 on 21 November 2007 in Singapore.
+The schedules of specific commitments for the first package of commitments are annexed to this Agreement.49

-The latest completed FTA is the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (http://www.asean.org/22258.htm).
-This Agreement contains an additional chapter on Movement of Natural Persons (MNP) and annexes on financial services and telecommunications.
-There are two separate schedules of commitments: one on specific services commitments and one on the Movement of Natural Persons (MNP).
+The latest completed FTA is the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area.50 This is a comprehensive FTA agreement covering trade in goods, trade in services, investment, and various other Chapters.
+With respect to trade in services, the Agreement also contains an additional chapter on Movement of Natural Persons (MNP) and annexes on financial services and telecommunications.
+There are 2 separate schedules of commitments: one on specific services commitments and one on the Movement of Natural Persons (MNP).